olafdrw/space-governance/content/about/index.md

 images:
 ---

- The Initiative is led by co-directors [Carson Ezell](https://www.carsonezell.com/), [Madeleine Chang](https://madchang.com) and [Olaf Willner](https://olafwillner.com).
+ The Space Futures Initiative is led by co-directors [Carson Ezell](https://www.carsonezell.com/), [Madeleine Chang](https://madchang.com) and [Olaf Willner](https://olafwillner.com).
 Our mission is to conduct research, education, and outreach to improve the longterm future in outer space for humanity and its descendants.

 </br>